rainesinc/dags/README.md

 What’s the computational complexity of your solution?
 The solution is recursive, thus computational complexity would be calculated as follows:

+I used this reference for context below: https://en.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms)

 (Master Theorem)
 T(n) = aT(n/b) + f(n)